threefoldtech/0-robot/docs/getting_started.md

 `--config-repo` :
 URL or absolute path of the configuration repository.
- if not specified and jumpscale doens't have a configuration repo already configure a directory is automatically created in `{j.dirs.CODEDIR}/local/stdorg/config` otherwise the robot uses the configuration from jumpscale
+ if not specified and jumpscale doens't have a configuration repo already configure a directory is automatically created in `{j.dirs.CODEDIR}/local/stdorg/config` otherwise the robot uses the configuration from Jumpscale

- `--config-key` :
+ - `--config-key`:
 Absolute path to ssh key to secure configuration data, which is committed and pushed (see auto-push) in the configuration repo.
 If omitted, the robot will try to use the key configured key in jumpscale if any or will generate a new ssh key.

 `--debug`: